 The creators behind Resonanz

 D'Haus Junges Schauspiel brings from Düsseldorf a radical belief in theatre as a place for social questions.
 Young, urgent and without detours.
-They know how to appeal to a new generation of spectators who are not waiting for the familiar.
+Stefan Fischer-Fels and his team know how to appeal to a new generation of spectators who are not waiting for the familiar.

 House of Movement, founded by Mona Buschhaus in Mönchengladbach, is the home of urban dance in the region.
-Movement as language, the body as instrument.
-House of Movement lives in the friction between disciplines and knows exactly how to make that friction productive.
+Movement as a language, the body as an instrument.
+"In the friction is the energy," says Buschhaus.
+"Opera and urban collide, and it is precisely there that something new is created."

 Inschrijfformulier schoolvoorstelling